shakurocom/InfinityScrollView/README.md

 ## Give it a try and reach us

 Star this tool if you like it, it will help us grow and add new useful things.
-Feel free to reach out and hire our team to develop a mobile or web project for you.
+Feel free to reach out and hire our team to develop a web project for you.